Q&A

 The planning permission allows for 24/7 working, which is normal for a logistics park of this nature.
 There will be peaks and troughs of activity within any 24-hour period.
 Measures, such as a large earth bund around the edge of the development and new road infrastructure will be put in place to mitigate the impact of these operations for residents.

 Noise and dust monitoring requirements have been agreed with the local authorities and will be implemented throughout the project.
-Standard measures will be put in place to minimise light pollution to residents and local ecology.
-This will enable us to take steps to address any issues should they occur.
-If you have any concerns please contact us through our enquiry form
+Standard measures in line with construction industry best practice will be put in place.
+Through our contractors, we will take steps to address any issues should they occur.

 Much of the hoarding has been erected so that it can remain in place until the works are completed for safety and security reasons.
 This is normal for major construction projects of this type.
 Some sections may require removal earlier to enable construction activities.